heinohein/Arduino-Pro-mini-shield-with-NRF24L01-LCD-and-relays/readme-shield.txt

 upper "5V - 3V" connection points, so starting with the 5V nearest to J11/J12 of the Pro mini PCB.
 The bold site of the L78L33 must face the J3 connector of the NRF24L01(+).
 Always check the wiringscheme of the regulator you bought.

 However if you want to use a NRF24L01+PA+LNA module, which takes 180 mA current, you should use a DC 5V to 3.3V Step-Down converter, for example a Buck AMS1117-3.3 module, which can supply 800 mA current.
 Solder this mini PCB using the  "5V 3V -" connection points, so starting from the bottom of the PCB.
 In my case the  "transistor" component of the converter face the J3 connector of the NRF24L01(+).
 Always check the wiringscheme of the step down converter you bought.

 Both components can be found on Ebay, and looking at the minor price differences it is a good idea to use always the step down converter.

 In either case always mount jmp1a.
 In either case a capacitor of 47 uF, tantal or classical, between the C+ C- connection points is recommended.
-Please note that these connection points are 2 times present.
+Please note that these connection points are 2 times present, one also for capacitor with axial leads.

 Have fun.